cockpit-project/cockpit/doc/protocol.md

 ```

 Authorize messages are used during authentication by authentication
-commands (ei: cockpit-session, cockpit-ssh) to obtain the users credentials
+commands like `cockpit-session` to obtain the users credentials
 from cockpit-ws.
 An authentication command can send a authorize message
 with a response but no cookie.
 For example